How do you get customers to buy from you without lowering your price? Use these 7 science-backed psychological tricks to price your products.

 So, how do you use priming to price your products?

-At this point, I bet you’re itching to get your hands on some how-to tips on how to use priming in your pricing.
+At this point, I bet you’re itching to get some how-to tips on using priming in your pricing.

 Consider this, when you read or hear someone say, “I just got UP graded or DOWN graded” what comes to your mind?